AlexsLemonade/training-modules/virtual-setup/rstudio-login.md

 ## RStudio Server Set Up

-We will send you your Username and temporary password by <HOW WE ARE SENDING THEM THIS>.
+We will send you your Username and temporary password by a direct message on Slack, after you are logged in on [Cancer Data Science](http://ccdatalab.org/slack).

 Go to https://rstudio.ccdatalab.org (You may want to bookmark this) and type in your username and temporary password, and click `Sign in`.

 ![RStudio Login](screenshots/rstudio-server-login.png)